YuhangMing/Semantic-Indoor-Place-Recognition/README.md

 python train_ScannetSLAM.py
 ```

-The training usually takes a week.
+The training usually takes a day.
 We also provide our pretrained endocer-decoder [here](https://drive.google.com/drive/folders/1ClyEa7fygBkKZ5oEH-DQQYykj8RJJ51p?usp=sharing) if you want to skip the first training stage.

 Please download the folder and put it in the `results` directory.
 In the folder `Log_2021-06-16_02-31-04` we provide the model trained on the complete ScanNet dataset WITHOUT colour.
 And in the folder `Log_2021-06-16_02-42-30` we provide the model trained on the compltete ScanNet dataset WITH colour.